-The Diary team launched a new Analysis tab with improvements that give researchers the ability to quantify and distill data from open-ended answers.
+The Diary team launched a new Analysis tab with improvements that give researchers the ability to quantify data from open-ended answers.
 Close-ended answers can be easier to quantify in charts, like the data seen in Summary.

 - The Analysis feature has features that help researchers researchers get a quick understanding of open-ended answers through tools that generate patterns.